Step 3: Carrying out an investigation Investigations at work

 • mental health problems arising

-• existing mental health problems getting worse
+• existing mental health conditions getting worse

 Find more advice on supporting mental health at work